+SCHEDULE 14A

-SCHEDULE 14A PROXY STATEMENT PURSUANT TO SECTION 14(a) OF THE SECURITIES EXCHANGE ACT OF 1934
+PROXY STATEMENT PURSUANT TO SECTION 14(a) OF THE SECURITIES EXCHANGE ACT OF 1934

-Filed by the Registrant \square
+Filed l by the Registrant ⊠

-Filed by a Party other than the Registrant \Box
+Filed l by a Party other than the Registrant

 Check the appropriate box:

 Preliminary Proxy Statement

-- □ Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) - Definitive Proxy Statement - Definitive Additional Materials - □ Soliciting Material Pursuant to §240.14a-12
+Confidential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2))

-Ambarella, Inc.
+X Definitive Proxy Statement

+Definitive Additional Materials

+Soliciting Material under §240.14a-12

-(Name of Registrant as Specified In Its Charter)
+Ambarella, Inc. (Name of Registrant as Specified In Its Charter)

 (Name of Person(s) Filing Proxy Statement, if other than the Registrant)

-Payment of Filing Fee (Check the appropriate box):
+Payme ent of Filing Fee (Check all boxes that apply):

-- \boxtimes No fee required. - Fee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11. - (1) Title of each class of securities to which transaction applies: - (2) Aggregate number of securities to which transaction applies: - (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): - (4) Proposed maximum aggregate value of transaction: - (5) Total fee paid:
+X No fee required.

 Fee paid previously with preliminary materials.

-Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
-Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing.

-(1) Amount previously paid:

-(2) Form, Schedule or Registration Statement No.:

-(3) Filing party:

-(4) Date Filed:
+Fee computed on table in exhibit required by Item 25(b) per Exchange Act Rules 14a-6(i)(1) and 0-11